zaneveld/full_spectrum_bioinformatics/README.md

      - The Inverted Pyramid: optimizing your text from a reader's perspective
 - **Chapter 15.
 Careers that draw on Bioinformatics**
      - Happiness Matters
+     - Radical Collaboration
      - Cognitive Bias and Networking
-     - Radical Collaboration
+     - Fighting for an Inclusive Workplace
      - Open-source Science as Shield and Sword
 - **Appendices:**
      - Appendix A - Data Sources for Bioinformatics Projects